sophia-vo/Power-Outage-Predictions/README.md

 ### Interesting Aggregates

-To better understand how outage durations vary across different **Cause Categories** and **Climate Regions**, we created a pivot table displaying the **percentage of total outage duration** each combination contributes.
-The table below shows the percentage of total **outage duration** attributed to each **Cause Category** across different **Climate Regions**.
+To better understand how outage durations vary across different *Cause Categories* and *Climate Regions*, we created a pivot table displaying the percentage of total outage duration each combination contributes.
+The table below shows the percentage of total outage duration attributed to each Cause Category across different Climate Regions.
 This helps identify regional vulnerabilities to specific causes.

 | Central   | East North Central   | Northeast   | Northwest   | South   | Southeast   | Southwest   | West   | West North Central   |
 |:----------|:---------------------|:------------|:------------|:--------|:------------|:------------|:-------|:---------------------|